markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Now save your file and refresh the site in your browser, then use Chrome DevTools to set the viewport to just under 980px or simply resize the browser window.
 It's recommended you use DevTools to get more practice with it, but you can see the results either way!

+Since both the `<header>` and `<footer>` elements are flex containers, all we had to do is tell both of their children to be 100% of the width.
+Because we have `flex-wrap` turned on to wrap overflowing content, it allows both children to get their own row one on top of the other.
+Only thing we needed to do then is adjust their justification properties to center them on the page and adjust some font sizes and spacing to tighten up the design a bit.

 Now let's add some more styles to this media query by including the following:

 ```css